mashyindustries/laraccess/README.md

 The package assumes that your users table name is called "users".
 If this is not the case you should manually edit the published migration to use your custom table name.

-After the migration has been published you can create the role- and permission-tables by running the migrations:
+After the migration has been published you can create the role tables with:

 ```bash
 php artisan migrate